ArtCenter1/omnitrade-terminal/project_management/project_overview.md

-# OminiTrade Trading Platform - Project Overview
+# OmniTrade Trading Platform - Project Overview

 ## Vision
-A fully functional, commercial-ready full-stack bot trading website with customizable LLM models integration.
-The platform will include blockchain integration for token distribution, rewarding user referrals and code contributions.
+A revolutionary, enterprise-grade AI-powered Crypto trading platform featuring cutting-edge LLM model integration.
+The platform also seamlessly integrates blockchain technology to create a thriving ecosystem where community members earn tokens through referrals and valuable code contributions.
+The token also gives access to exclusive features such as voting power to improve the platform.

 ## Key Features